openshift/release/ci-operator/config/quarkus-qe/quarkus-openshift-interop/README.md

-# quarkus-qe-quarkus-test-suite<!-- omit from toc -->
+# quarkus-qe-quarkus-openshift-interop<!-- omit from toc -->

 ## Table of Contents<!-- omit from toc -->
 - [General Information](#general-information)